 Know your approach

-In practical terms, to effectively communicate to your stakeholders, a couple of tools need to be pulled out of the practitioner’s toolbox.
+In practical terms, to effectively communicate with your stakeholders, a couple of tools need to be pulled out of the practitioner’s toolbox.
 Namely, stakeholder analysis and communications planning.

 I have to stress: